 - Challenges must be completed in accordance with the safety instructions of race officials.
 For example, if a safety rope is provided on a climbing section, it is mandatory that it is used, even if you feel you could safely climb without it.
 Failure to comply will result in disqualification.

 - Please appreciate our volunteers!
-Rudeness, disrespect, abuse, or other bad behaviour towards staff or volunteers may be disciplined at the Race Director’s sole discretion, including disqualification from the race and being banned from future Sweaty Yeti events if it is deemed appropriate.
+Rudeness, disrespect, abuse, or other bad behavior towards staff or volunteers may be disciplined at the Race Director’s sole discretion, including disqualification from the race and being banned from future Sweaty Yeti events if it is deemed appropriate.

 - The trails used by the race are open to, and used by, people outside the race – please be courteous and polite to other trail users at all time!
 Be aware you will be sharing the trail with hikers, runners, dogs, mountain bikes, and in some areas motorcycles.
 You may also be travelling on public roads at times.
 Stay aware, stay safe!

 - Do not approach or harass wildlife.
 In particular, do not approach bears or try scare them off – we would hate for a bear to be killed because some ignorant twit caused the bear to attack.
 (Two runner came across a bear last year – luckily, they behaved correctly and everything was fine.)

 This is a summary of rules.
 Rules can and will be modified with time.
 The definitive and final set of rules will be posted at the race venue in advance of the race, where after race officials reserve the right to make rulings which may update or provide exceptions to the rules.
 Any decision by a race official may be appealed to the race director, but will only be over-turned in exceptional circumstances.